flamestro/deathstack-bot-haskell/README.md

 As the notation ends with a whitespace followed by an r, this means that the next player is red.

-The graphical mapping might look like this:
+The graphical mapping of the gamefield looks like this:

 <table>
   <tr>